 - Plan for about 30 minutes for the initial fitting process.
-Once the customization is complete, daily adjustments for comfort only require a few minutes and typically don't require a therapist. - It is best to fit the LuxArm while sitting edge of bed/mat table to allow for easy access all the way around the device. - A second person may be needed to complete the initial fitting process to help the client with safety and positioning so proper adjustments can be made by the therapist.
+Once the customization is complete, daily adjustments for comfort only require a few minutes. - It is best to fit the LuxArm while sitting edge of bed/mat table to allow for easy access all the way around the belt and forearm piece. - A second person is recommended to complete the initial fitting process to help with client safety and positioning while making adjustments.